 - Providing Re-Employment Assistance

 Workforce Solutions can show you how to file for Unemployment Insurance (UI), but it's the Texas Workforce Commission (TWC) in Austin that handles your claim or benefits.
-This page will show you how to contact TWC, to file a claim, to check status of a claim and your benefits, and more.
+This page will show you how to contact TWC to file a claim, check the status of a claim and your benefits, and more.

 To apply, click on Unemployment Insurance.
 You will find instructions and applications in both English and Spanish.

 The UI Web site is user-friendly and has an online glossary, a frequently asked questions page, and information in both English and Spanish.
 After filing your application, WorkInTexas.com - the state's job bank - automatically launches to give you the added convenience of beginning your job search immediately.

 You must be registered in WorkInTexas.com, so remember to take the time and completely fill out the online job application and resume.
 The more information you provide, the easier it will be for you to find a good job quickly!

 The TWC online UI benefits application is for regular, initial claims only.